Laboratory quality indicators are commonly measured as averages or percentages. For example:

 - Type O units are available 99.9% of the time in an emergency release.

-In the first example, it might appears that 3.5 days is a reasonable TAT for a sendout test at first glance, but an average of 3.5 days means the result can be available anytime between the same day to a week later.
+In the first example, it might appear that 3.5 days is a reasonable TAT for a sendout test at first glance, but an average of 3.5 days means the result can be available anytime between the same day to a week later.
 A patient may have to schedule an appointment at least one week later to ensure the result is available.
 This may potentially delay treatment.
-As for the physicians, they want to know when their patients' results will come back; they are not interested in knowing the average but exactly when the result will be available.
+Physicians want to know when to expect their patients' results; they are not interested in knowing the average TAT but exactly when the result will be available.

-In the second example, 99.9% might sound impressive but it would translated into 1 out of every 1000 patients requiring emergency transfusion being at risk of ABO hemolytic reaction.
+In the second example, 99.9% might sound impressive but it would translate into 1 out of every 1000 patients requiring emergency transfusion as at risk of ABO hemolytic reaction.
 In fact if 99.9% is used to measured quality of the processes that happened in our everyday life, that would translate into:

 - 18 plane crashes daily

 - 17,660 mail mix-ups hourly